MobilityWorks

 No results found.
 Please try modifying your search.

 Breathing is something most of us take for granted.
 I know I did.
 But when your lungs do not provide the air you need, you need to slow down and work at the pace your lungs dictate.
-I’ve been slowly losing lung function since I was diagnosed four years ago with Alpha-1 Antitrypsin Deficiency.
+I’ve been slowly losing lung function since I was diagnosed in 2008 with Alpha-1 Antitrypsin Deficiency.
 I have followed the advice of my doctors to help make my situation better and it has helped.

 I have been told that while I do not need an immediate lung transplant, it will eventually be unavoidable.
 The medical team at the Cleveland Clinic will keep a close eye on my condition, and when the time is right, we will be ready to move on this.